hoehermann/purple-gowhatsapp/README.md

     * `original`: The original picture is downloaded from the WhatsApp servers.

 * `ignore-status-broadcast` bool
-  If set to true (default), your contact's status broadcasts are ignored.
+  If set to true (default: false), your contact's status broadcasts are ignored.

 * `bridge-compatibility` bool
   Special compatibility setting for protocol bridges like Spectrum or bitlbee.
 Setting this to true (default: false) will treat system messages just like normal messages, allowing them to be logged and forwarded.
 This only affects soft errors regarding a specific conversation, e.g. "message could not be sent".